testomatio/docs/docs/getting-started/running-automated-tests.md

 ### Reporting Parallel Tests

-When you enable reporing for tests running  n parallel, you might end with multiple reports per each executed process.
+When you enable reporing for tests running in parallel, you might end with multiple reports per each executed process.
 There are few options to deal with this case, which you can use depending on your setup.

 **Strategy 1: Use start-test-run**